Corporate social responsibility

 - Working environment and employee well-being

-- Ethics and quality in relation to research and development activities
+- Quality in relation to research, development, and supply chain activities

 - Patient-centric approach